yutongliu0108/Met-Collection-Data-Visualization---Yutong/README.md

 Mac/Linux:
 source venv/bin/activate

+-Step 3: Install the required packages using the `requirements.txt` file:

+～Navigate to your project directory run the following:

+pip install -r requirements.txt

--Step 3: Install the Following Manually:
+～Or Install the Following Manually:

 pip install requests